Al Nelson

-Albert Nelson (born October 27, 1943) is an American former professional football cornerback in the National Football League (NFL) for nine seasons for the Philadelphia Eagles.
-He played college football at the University of Cincinnati and was selected in the third round of the 1965 NFL draft.
+Albert Nelson (born October 27, 1943) is an American former professional football player who was a cornerback for nine seasons with the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Cincinnati Bearcats and was selected in the third round of the 1965 NFL draft.
 Nelson was also selected in the ninth round of the 1965 AFL draft by the Buffalo Bills.